itsnot-deepak/Angular-Test-and-Debug-/README.md

 # Angular: Testing and Debugging

+To run the project use this command NODE_OPTIONS=--openssl-legacy-provider npx ng serve

 This is the repository for the LinkedIn Learning course Angular: Testing and Debugging.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Angular: Testing and Debugging][lil-thumbnail-url]